General policies and principles for the Library's collections are stated in the General Collection Development Policy.

 Systemwide and Other Resources

-The collection benefits heavily from the systemwide licensing of serials, indexing and abstracting databases, and digital archives by the California Digital Library and UC Libraries.
+The collection benefits heavily from the systemwide licensing of serials, indexing and abstracting databases, and digital archives by the California Digital Library with funding provided by the UC Libraries.
 Interlibrary loan is another resource that is used heavily.

 Related Collection Development Policies